Business entities in Mauritius

 - After registration of the partnership, it is necessary to obtain either i) a GBC1 or ii) a GBC2 license, or the partners will be subject to Mauritius personal income tax on the income channeled through the entity.
 If a GBC1 license is chosen, the manager needs to be licensed as a management company with the Mauritius Financial Services Commission;

 - Currently, Mauritius LLPs are only allowed by the Financial Services Commission to offer consulting and advisory services and / or legal services (a license is required to offer the latter services).
 It is however expected that the Mauritius authorities will broaden the categories of activities legally allowed for a Mauritius LLP;

 - Best uses for a Mauritius limited liability partnership: The Mauritius LLP is a good vehicle for the provision of legal and consulting services by overseas partners who are residing in multiple countries.

 Doing business in Mauritius with Local and Foreign Entities

 The Mauritius limited liability company (proprietary company)

-The Mauritius LLC requires i) at least 1 shareholder at incorporation, who can be of any nationality and country of residence and ii) only US$1 of share capital and iii) one director, who must be resident in the country.
-Such company is subject to tax and annual financial statements filing requirements.
-Kindly note that foreign ownership is furthermore restricted in the tourism industry: foreigners willing to invest in Mauritius cannot own more than 49% of hotels with less than 100 rooms.
-They also need to make an initial investment of at least US$300,000 to open a restaurant.
+- The Mauritius LLC requires i) at least 1 shareholder at incorporation, who can be of any nationality and country of residence and ii) only US$1 of share capital and iii) one director, who must be resident in the country.
+Such company is subject to Mauritius corporate tax at a rate of 15% and annual financial statements filing requirements;

 The Mauritius branch